 Classic Arabic outfits comprise a thawb – the Arabic word for garment, spelled thobe or tobe – and izaar, worn underneath.

-The thawb looks like an ankle-length dress with long sleeves and is worn in the Arabian Peninsula, Middle East, Iran, and some African countries.
+The thawb looks like an ankle-length dress with long sleeves and is worn in the Arabian Peninsula, the Middle East, Iran, and some African countries.

 What Do Most Arabs Wear?

 To say that most Arab women wear hijabs, jilbabs, niqabs, or abayas, and most men wear keffiyeh or thaubs is stereotypical and even wrong.